tkrabel/bamboolib/Installation.md

 ### 6. Deactivate the virtual environment

-This step is optional, but recommended if you have different Jupyter versions between your user and your virtual environment.
+This step is optional.
+However it is recommended since you will likely have incompatibilities between the global Jupter version and the Jupyter version specific to your virtual environment.

 ```bash
 deactivate